richardaum/aries-vue-challenge/README.md

 ## Features

-- 🎛️ Interactive Chart with Pan & Zoom: Use your mouse to easily navigate and explore data.
+- 🎛️ Interactive Chart with Pan & Zoom: Use your mouse wheel to easily navigate and explore data.
 - 📊 Tooltips for Profit or Loss Information: Hover over points on the chart to instantly see profit or loss details.
-- 📍 Clickable Detail Sections: Clickable actions to indicate break-even and strike price points for a more intuitive experience.
+- 🖱️ Clickable Detail Sections: Clickable actions to indicate break-even and strike price points for a more intuitive experience.
 - 📂 Accordion for Detailed Information: Expandable accordion sections to view all relevant information neatly organized.
-- 🔑 Accessible Navigation: Elements are navigable and actionable via keyboard.
+- 💻 Accessible Navigation: Elements are navigable and actionable via keyboard.
 - 🧏 Structured Headers: Headers are structured according to a11y standards for screen reader navigation.

 ## Tech Stack